FOR IMMEDIATE RELEASE

 Green Lease Leaders Recognition

 To receive Green Lease Leaders recognition, organizations must meet two prerequisites and earn five or more credits for best practices such as utility data tracking and sharing, cost recovery for efficiency-related capital improvements, sustainability training, and energy efficiency fit-out requirements for tenant spaces, among others.
 A new Innovation in Leasing credit encourages organizations test out new ideas and share them with the market.
 The application period to be recognized in 2018 is now open and will close on March 1st, 2018.
-To receive one-on-one guidance for greening your lease and/or support for becoming a Green Lease Leader, contact IMT and DOE staff here.

 In addition, the program now recognizes two levels of achievement—Silver and Gold.
 Silver recognition applauds the establishment of foundational policies and business practices that encourage reduced energy and water consumption in leased spaces.
 Gold recognition builds on Silver-level achievements and requires execution of leases and energy-efficient tenant fit-outs that are verified with an executed lease and other documentation.
 Participation in a case study is also required for Gold recognition.
 Commercial, industrial, and retail landlords and tenants, as well as transaction teams (a combination of landlord, tenants or brokers for a single real estate deal) are eligible for recognition.